Coca-Cola Freestyle: Launch

-Coca-Cola has installed Freestyle machines in Toronto in select Wendy's, Burger King, McDonald's, Hero Certified Burgers, and Nando's restaurants, as well as entertainment venues, such as Cineplex Entertainment cinemas and AMC Theatres.

-In late June 2012, Coca-Cola started a limited trial in the UK (in association with Burger King UK), with the machine initially deployed in 16 locations around Greater London.
-They are also now in Five Guys UK branches.
-The selection of brands available from a UK Coke freestyle machine is different from the USA's, as only brands that are usually sold in the UK are available.
-Schweppes Lemonade and still versions of Fanta are brands that are available.
+Developments

-In late February 2015, the company updated their system to divide drinks into four different categories, including a full selection, fruit-flavored mixes, caffeine-free drinks and those with low- or zero-calorie formulations.
+In February 2015, the company updated their system to divide drinks into four different categories, including a full selection, fruit-flavored mixes, caffeine-free drinks and those with low- or zero-calorie formulations.

-In March 2015, Freestyle machines were installed at Thorpe Park, Surrey, the first theme park in Europe to use Freestyle machines.
-This was later rolled out to further UK Merlin Entertainments theme parks in March 2020.

 In 2018, Coca-Cola unveiled a new iteration of Freestyle (9100) that would begin deployment in 2019, with a 24-inch touchscreen, Bluetooth support to connect with a new, accompanying mobile app for consumers, and new hardware features intended for future capabilities and beverage options.

+Deployment in other countries

+The company have also launched and deployed Coca-Cola Freestyle machines in many other countries, mainly in Europe.
+However, the selection of brands available may differ, and they may include real sugar unlike their US versions which use high-fructose corn syrup.
+Freestyle launched in a limited trial in June 2012 in Great Britain, in association with Burger King.
+In Germany it began limited trials in 2015 and rolled out further by 2020.
+It launched in France in July 2016, in association with Five Guys.
+It was launched in Singapore in September 2017 the first one in a retail store in Our Tampines Hub.
+They launched in Denmark in February 2020.
+In 2021 Coca-Cola Europacific Partners trialled a new Compact Freestyle machine, initially in France and Belgium and later in Great Britain.
+These machines are smaller compared to the regular Freestyle.

 Products

 Customers choose a base product, which they can supplement with additional flavoring.
 Diet and Zero products remain low or no calories even with flavorings added.
-The machines include flavors not previously available to the markets served by the machines, including Orange Coke, which was previously sold only in Russia and the Baltics (and briefly in the United Kingdom and Gibraltar).
+The machines include flavors not previously available to the markets served by the machines (for example Orange in the US).
 Customers may also download an app and create their own custom mixes with up to three different base products and three different flavor shots, which the fountain pours by scanning a QR code.

 Flavors

-Freestyle fountains located in Firehouse Subs locations offer the chain's signature Cherry Lime-Aid.
-Fountains at Sea World Orlando offer an exclusive vanilla-flavored freestyle flavor called "South Pole Chill", and those located in Moe's Southwest Grill locations offer an exclusive vanilla/peach-flavored freestyle flavor called "Vanilla at Peachtree".
-Moes introduced a new flavor called Moe-Rita in May 2017 which "combines limeade, lemonade, orange and original flavors for a refreshing margarita-inspired sip".
-Machines in Wendy's restaurants have featured unique beverages such as a flavored cream soda named after founder Dave Thomas.

-After Vault was discontinued in 2011, it was replaced with Mello Yello.
+Chain and location-specific Flavors

-Dr Pepper and Diet Dr Pepper will be served instead of Pibb Xtra and Pibb Zero in areas where Dr Pepper is distributed by Coca-Cola bottlers, or at locations with separate fountain contracts to serve Dr Pepper.
+Since 2010, Dr Pepper and its Diet counterpart are served instead of Pibb Xtra/Pibb Zero in areas where Dr Pepper is bottled by a local Coca-Cola distributor or at locations with separate fountain contracts to serve Dr Pepper.

-Orange Vanilla Coke is a newer flavor that has been seen in new Freestyle machines.
-This flavor also exists in Coke Zero Sugar form.
+When Freestyle machines were added to Firehouse Subs locations in 2011, the chain's signature Cherry Lime-Aid was included as an option; marking the first time a chain's signature drink was available in a Freestyle machine.
+Light and Zero options are also available.